jhaynie/iphonesim/README.template.md

   --exit                          Exit after startup --debug                         Attach LLDB to the application on startup --use-gdb                       Use GDB instead of LLDB.
-(Requires --debug) --sdk <sdkversion>              The iOS SDK version to run the application on (defaults to the latest) --devicetypeid <device type>    The id of the device type that should be simulated (Xcode6+) --family <device family>        The device type that should be simulated (defaults to `iphone') --retina                        Start a retina device --tall                          In combination with --retina flag, start the tall version of the retina device (e.g. iPhone 5 (4-inch))
-  --64bit                         In combination with --retina flag and the --tall flag, start the 64bit version of the tall retina device (e.g. iPhone 5S (4-inch 64bit))
-  --uuid <uuid>                   A UUID identifying the session (is that correct?)
+(Requires --debug) --uuid <uuid>                   A UUID identifying the session (is that correct?)
   --env <environment file path>   A plist file containing environment key-value pairs that should be set --setenv NAME=VALUE             Set an environment variable